Renaud Muselier: Member of the European Parliament, 2014–2019

-Regional Council of Provence-Alpes-Côte d’Azur, 2017–present
+Regional Council of Provence-Alpes-Côte d'Azur, 2017–present

 On 29 May 2017, Muselier was elected President of the Regional Council of Provence-Alpes-Côte d'Azur, succeeding Christian Estrosi, who returned as Mayor of Nice.

 Muselier announced his intention to run for reelection on a joint ticket with La République En Marche!
 (LREM) in 2021, under an agreement brokered by Prime Minister Jean Castex.
 However, this led to the resignation of Nice Mayor Christian Estrosi and Toulon Mayor Hubert Falco from The Republicans a few days later.
 LREM politician Sophie Cluzel subsequently announced she would lead a list herself, thus terminating the joint ticket agreement, before backtracking and announcing the agreement would be upheld.
-Muselier ultimately got 57.3 percent of the vote, against 42.7 percent for National Rally candidate Thierry Mariani.
+Muselier ultimately received 57.3 percent of the vote, against 42.7 percent for National Rally candidate Thierry Mariani.

 Ahead of the 2022 presidential elections, Muselier publicly declared his support for Xavier Bertrand as the Republicans’ candidate.
-Shortly after, he announced his decision to leave the Republicans, accusing fellow party member Eric Ciotti of "conveying the ideas of Éric Zemmour within LR".
+Shortly after, he announced his decision to leave the Republicans, accusing fellow party member Éric Ciotti of "conveying the ideas of Éric Zemmour within LR", after Ciotti stated he would vote for Zemmour in a hypothetical run-off against Macron.